Bsting/pii-data-detection/README.md

 - Models that do well during training might not perform as expected on new, unseen data.
 Keeping an eye on their performance from time to time is crucial.

 ## Future Work
-- Try larger model with different max length.
+- Experiment larger model with different max length.
-- Try ensemble modeling.
+- Experiment ensemble modeling.
-- Participatie in more Kaggle competition.
+- Participatie in more Kaggle competition and learn from others.